yambo-code/yambopy/docs/source/tutorial.rst

 .. image:: figures/elph-sf.png

 We can play with more options by selecting the appropiate variables from the script ``elph_qp_si.py``.
-Among the options is to select the Fan or the Debye-Waller term, make a calculation on the on-mass-shell approximation, print the Eliashberg functions, etc.
+For instance we can: (i) select only the Fan or Debye-Waller term, (ii) calculation on the on-mass-shell approximation, (iii) print the Eliashberg functions, etc.